lanethefox/saas-analytics-training/README.md

 This is a fully-functional analytics platform that simulates **TapFlow Analytics** - a B2B SaaS company providing IoT-powered beverage management for bars and restaurants.
 You'll learn by doing real analytics work on a platform used by 40,000+ businesses.

+**New: Simplified setup!** Core services only by default.
+Get running in minutes, not hours.

 ### 🎯 Perfect For
 - **Career Changers** wanting to break into data analytics
 - **Students** learning practical data skills